cambiotraining/sars-cov-2-genomics/02-unix-combining-commands.md

 ---
-pagetitle: "The Unix Shell"
+pagetitle: "SARS-CoV-2 Genomics"
 ---

-# The Unix Shell
+# Introduction to the Unix Command Line

 :::highlight